 Your goal, ultimately, is to move your prospects.
 Move them emotionally.
 Move them through the buyer lifecycle.
 Decision-making is an emotional process.
 You need remarkable, relevant and compelling content to move your prospects through the traditional buyer decision-making steps of awareness, interest, desire and action.

-This may be easier with email marketing than social media marketing, as you are able to track a prospects’ level of interest quickly and easily through your email metrics such as click through rates, shares and opens, and update your messaging to them accordingly.
-As long as you keep your finger on your prospects’ emotional pulse, you will be able to guide them from being aware of your company to wanting to hire you.
+This can be done most effectively with a combination of email marketing and social media marketing.
+As long as you keep your finger on your prospects’ emotional pulse, you will be able to guide them from being aware of your firm to wanting to hire you.
 A common rule of thumb for content marketing is the 10:4:1 rule:

 - 10 pieces of relevant, informative industry content that proves that you have a clear understanding of and expertise related to your prospects’ businesses